jachiam/rnn-playground/README.md

 This is a code for building and training RNNs to learn and generate text.
 Character stuff is easiest, although you can change the matching pattern.
 (For example, you could learn two-characters at a time, or ignore all punctuation, and so on.)

 This is basically a poor man's version of Andrej Karpathy's char-RNN, which came out earlier this summer, and was awesome.
 (In fact, I have flat-out ripped off his model_utils file with no modification.
 The credit and glory here is not all mine.)
 I spent a good chunk of time learning how to do things in Torch from his and other examples.
+Originally, I was planning on doing sequence-to-sequence learning (http://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf), but that is a little ambitious for this very modest code, so I'm going to do that in another codebase.

 But, there are some things I've done here which you may find interesting/useful!